sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

 Refer to:
 - [Monitors](https://sentrysoftware.org/metricshub-community-connectors/develop/monitors.html) for more information on how to configure custom resource monitoring.
-- the example [Monitoring a Grafana Service](../usecases/grafana-service.md) to learn how to configure a monitor to collect data from the Grafana health API.
+- [Monitoring the health of a service](../usecases/service-health.md) for a practical example that demonstrates how to use this feature effectively.

 ### Basic Authentication settings